nkrkv/xod/docs/tutorial/14-map-adjust/README.md

 For such cases there is a sibling node called `map-clip-range`.
 It works the same way, but any input that is out of range will be rounded to `Smin` or `Smax`.
-Thus, if `X` receives a value of 10, the map-range node will accept it as 15, and 42 will be accepted as 30.
+Thus, if `X` receives a value of 10, the `map-clip-range` node will accept it as 15, and 42 will be accepted as 30.

 ![Patch](./patch.png)